mariakosar/frack/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Jaccard index

+The script jaccard.R computes Jaccard index for newly drilled oil and gas wells by comparing similarity of chemicals used for fracking well j to chemicals used for fracking well i.
+Pairwise similarities will be used for computing distances between well i and j in terms of proportions of chemicals used in fracking.
+Whenever well j is distant enough from a sufficient number of priorly drilled wells, we will call this well experimental well.

 We follow the methodology of [Fetter et al., 2018] to construct a Jaccard index as a measure of similarity.
 Pairwise similarity index between wells i and j is defined as: